Ergodic properties of subcritical multitype Galton-Watson processes: Main results

-\begin{theorem} If the Galton--Watson process $\bX_n$, $n\in\Z_+$, is stable then it has an aperiodic communication class $\cC$ such that the process reaches $\cC$ in finitely many steps with probability 1 in case of any initial distribution.
-Furthermore, if $\sum_{k=1}^\infty \log k P(\|\bfeta(1)\|=k)<\infty$ then the process has a unique stationary distribution concentrated on the class $\cC$. \end{theorem}
+\begin{theorem} If a $p$-type Galton--Watson process is subcritical, then it has an aperiodic communication class $\cC\subseteq\Z_+^p$ such that the process reaches $\cC$ in finitely many steps with probability 1 for any initial distribution. \end{theorem}

+In our next theorem we provide a necessary and sufficient condition for the existence of a stationary distribution of subcritical Galton--Watson processes.
+Note that such a statement is already proved under the condition that the mean matrix $\bM$ is positive regular, meaning that there exists a positive integer $n$ such that all entries of $\bM^n$ are strictly positive.
+In this case by the well-known result of \citet{kaplan73} a stationary distribution exists if and only if the sum $\sum_{k=1}^\infty \log k P(\|\bfeta(1)\|=k)$ is finite.
+However, this equivalence is not true in the case of arbitrary offspring distributions.
+For example, if $\bM=\bnull$ then $\bX_n=\bfeta(n)$ for every positive $n$, and the distribution of the innovation variables is a stationary distribution for the process without any additional condition.

+Let $M^{(n)}_{i,j}$ stands for the $(i,j)$-th entry of the matrix $\bM^n$, which is the expected number of those $n$-th generation offsprings of an arbitrary member of type $i$ which are of type $j$.
+We define $I$ as the set of those types $i=1,\dots,p$ for which there exists a type $j$ and integers $m_0\geq 0$ and $m\geq 1$ such that $M^{(m_0)}_{i,j}>0$ and $M^{(m)}_{j,j}>0$.
+Since the process is subcritical, the multigeneration offsprings of an arbitrary member of the process die out in finitely many steps with probability 1.
+However, if $i\in I$ then we have $M^{(m_0+nm)}_{i,j}>0$ for every positive integer $n$.
+This implies that a member of type $i$ can have $n$-th generation offsprings with positive probability for any $n$.
+On the other hand, if $i\not\in I$ then it can be shown by standard calculation that we have $M^{(p)}_{i,j}=0$ for every state $j$.
+That is, in this case the multigeneration offsprings of a member of type $i$ die out at most in $p$ steps with probability 1.